taewookim0812/NTU_DB_Data_Loader/README.md

 These data can be excluded by marking them and putting on a list.
 After making the exception file list, you can utilize it to separate the error data from the original.

+## Update 2019/03/11

+Update Note:

+1. Show mode.
+If the "show_mode" variable is set to 0, shows all the original NTU DB data.
+If 1, shows only normal data with the exception of the files listed on the exception file.
+And if 2, loads and shows only the error files from exception file list.
+2. Append mode.
+If you already have the exception file, and you missed excluding some error data from original data, you can append the error data to the list that you missed before.
+By setting the "with_append" and "save_exception_list" variables "True", you can do the appending.
+3. Skeleton data class was moved to the independent file " Skeleton.py".
+Therefore you should import the classes to use the skeleton class.

 ## Data Loading

 ***Notice